Categories

 Original Broadway production of “Purlie Victorious.”
 Photo by Friedman-Abeles

 While the original production in 1961 launched careers, the 2023 production is being embraced by established, award-winning stage artists.
-Tony Award winner and Oscar nominee Leslie Odom, Jr. (HamiltonOne Night in Miami) will play the lead role of Purlie Victorious Judson, twice Tony-nominated actress Kara Young (Clyde’sCost of Living) will play Lutiebelle Gussie Mae Jenkins; they will be joined by Billy Eugene Jones (Fat Ham), Vanessa Bell Calloway; Heather Alicia Simms, veteran theater actor Jay O. Sanders,; Noah Robbins, Noah Pyzik and Bill Timoney.
-The play will be directed by Tony Award winner Kenny Leon (A Raisin in the SunFences).
+Tony Award winner and Oscar nominee Leslie Odom, Jr. (HamiltonOne Night in Miami) plays the lead role of Purlie Victorious Judson, twice Tony-nominated actress Kara Young (Clyde’sCost of Living) plays Lutiebelle Gussie Mae Jenkins; they are be joined by Billy Eugene Jones (Fat Ham), Vanessa Bell Calloway; Heather Alicia Simms, veteran theater actor Jay O. Sanders,; Noah Robbins, Noah Pyzik and Bill Timoney.
+The play is directed by Tony Award winner Kenny Leon (A Raisin in the SunFences).

 Recently, the three children of Ossie Davis and Ruby Dee, Nora Davis Day, Guy Davis, and Hasna Muhammad, talked about what Purlie Victorious meant to their family, and what this play meant back then and means today.
 Nora recalled that her father worked on this play for 5 years.
 “He told me what he was doing from beginning to end,” she said, sharing why this work has a special place in her heart.
 “I remember being a little girl and knowing when it got late at night Dad would be downstairs with a legal pad–that’s how he wrote and he wrote in pencil and he would tape his pinky finger because when he was writing if he wasn’t careful he would get a callus or a blister on his pinky.
 He used scotch tape which was always interesting.
 So, when we had the opportunity to bring the play back there was no question that we would respond to Jeffrey [Richards-one of the producers] and others for this opportunity to get Dad’s poetic play back on Broadway.”